dhimanparas20/Useful-Scripts/README.md

 22. [Infinity Free](https://infinityfree.net/)

-## Some tricks/Hacks/Methods i usually forget
+## Some tricks/Hacks/Methods I usually forget

-- Soon
+- Use WhiteNoise to serve Static Content in django with Debug=False.